Scientific Name: Harpullia pendula

 • Fruit:

-Fruit is a two lobed capsule, yellow or reddish each papery lobe 13-18 mm diameter containing up to two shining dark brown or black oval seeds about 13 mm long.
+Orange, two lobed capsule, containing up to two shining black, oval seeds about 13 mm long.
 Fruit ripe September to January.

 • Vegetation Type: